-The Applicant is required to demonstrate control of certain identity attributes included in the request, such as his/her email address or domain name to which the Certificate relates if included in the Certificate Request.
+The Applicant is required to demonstrate control of certain identity attributes included in the request, such as his/her physical credential to which the Certificate relates if included in the Certificate Request.

-The Applicant may also be required to submit a legible copy of a valid government issued national identity document or photo ID (driver's license, military ID or equivalent).
+The Applicant is required to submit a legible copy of a valid government issued identity such as national identity, passport, driver's license, military ID or equivalent.
 A suitable non-government issued identity document or photo ID may also be required for additional proof.
 Trustgate CA verifies to a reasonable level of assurance that the copy of the ID matches the requested name and that other Subject information such as Country and/or state and locality fields are correct.